-In order to complete a PM Concentration, students complete 8 core credits in project management and 4 elective credits in project management, for a total of 12 credits.
+In order to complete the project management concentration, students complete 8 core credits in project management and 4 elective credits in project management, for a total of 12 credits.

-Students working towards a PM concentration complete all four of the courses listed below (8 credits total):
+Students complete all four of the courses listed below (8 credits total):